NiloGregginz33/QMGRExperiments/README.md

 ## Development Tools: Cursor IDE Recommendation

-**Recommended but Optional**: While not required to run experiments, we highly recommend using [Cursor IDE](https://cursor.sh/) for viewing and working with this codebase.
+**Recommended but Optional**: While not required to run experiments, contributor Sidak Sohi highly recommends using [Cursor IDE](https://cursor.sh/) for viewing and working with this codebase.
+Besides this recommendation and possibly independent replication, this is a one-man effort, and given the project's complexity, scale, and size, it is not impossible that some bugs may have been overlooked.
+Because of this, it is encouraged to quickly fix bugs yourself using Cursor and submit pull requests when well-substantiated.
 Cursor provides several advantages that make it particularly well-suited for this quantum physics research project:

 ### **Why Cursor IDE is Beneficial for This Project**